 UNC-Chapel Hill’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 45%.
 This figure is comparable to other powerhouse state universities like the University of Michigan, UVA, and UCLA.

 If you plan on joining the 57,000+ Tarheel hopefuls for the next admissions cycle, you should know the following:

 - The university does not use interviews as part of their evaluation process.

 - If you have a parent (or two) that attended the university, you will get special consideration in the admissions process.
 Over 20% of undergrads have a mother or father who graduated from UNC-Chapel Hill.

 - UNC-Chapel Hill also does not consider “demonstrated interest” so you will not be judged on whether or not you made a campus visit, contacted an admissions officer, etc.

-- Make sure to dedicate sufficient time and effort to the two short supplemental essays (from the three choices below) required by UNC-Chapel Hill.
-In the 2021-22 cycle, they are as follows:
+- Make sure to dedicate sufficient time and effort to the two short supplemental essays (from the three choices below) required by this school.
+They are as follows:

-- Describe someone who you see as a community builder.
-What actions has that person taken?
+- Describe a peer who is making a difference in your school or community.
+What actions has that peer taken?
 How has their work made a difference in your life?

 - If you could change one thing to better your community, what would it be?
 Please explain.